comp129/comp55/docs/labs/8-Github-Prep.md

 then click on your profile icon in the upper right, and then go to
 *Settings->Developer settings->Personal Access Tokens->Tokens(classic)->Generate new token*.
-Then give the token a name, for this instance I recommend putting the course title for simplicity. set expiration to *No expiration* or *90 days* and select the ```all repos``` checkbox at the top.
+Then give the token a name, you can put the course title for simplicity. set expiration to *No expiration* or *90 days* and select the ```all repos``` checkbox at the top.
 This will be used in place of your password.